hashicorp/terraform/website/source/docs/commands/apply.html.markdown

 * `-no-color` - Disables output with coloring.

+* `-refresh=true` - Update the state for each resource prior to planning and applying.
+This has no effect if a plan file is given directly to apply.

 * `-state=path` - Path to the state file.
 Defaults to "terraform.tfstate".

 * `-state-out=path` - Path to write updated state file.
 By default, the